Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.43 team ERA that ranks 21st among all MLB pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 23rd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (106 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (109 total, 1.1 per game).

-- His last time out came on Sunday, July 9 against the Pittsburgh Pirates, when the righty tossed 5 1/3 innings, surrendering three earned runs while giving up four hits.
+- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering one earned run while allowing nine hits.

-- The 30-year-old has a 6.37 ERA and 7.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.